derekjanni/dsp/05-python.md

 Explain list comprehensions.
 Give examples and show equivalents with `map` and `filter`.
 How do their capabilities compare?
 Also demonstrate set comprehensions and dictionary comprehensions.

->In math class, we want to use set builder notation to denote things like "x | n in N & x = 2n".
-This set of includes all of th natural even numbers.
+>In math class, we want to use set builder notation to denote things like "{x | n in N & x = 2n"}".
+This set of includes all of the natural even numbers.
 Conveniently, Python's list comphension tricks are a lot like this!
 For example:

 >`x = [2*x for x in range(10)]`
 >`x = map(lambda w: 2*w, range(10))`

->The first is a straightforward list comphension, the second does the same taske by using `map`.
-The fun part about list comprehensions is that you can use them to do way more than just build sets (more to come soon).
+>The first is a straightforward list comphension, the second does the same task by using `map`.
+We could also use `filter` to do something similar:

+>`x = filter(lambda x: x%2 == 0, range(20))`

+>When you execute any of these, the output is `[0, 2, 4, 6, 8, 10, 12, 14, 16, 18]`.

+>Here's another example (that I frequently use) for list comprehensions and dictionaries: (coming soon)

 ---